HarryAllen1/tsa-grouping-thing/docs/admin/registration.md

 This tool is hosted on GitHub, and must be download and ran on your computer.

-This tool relies on NodeJS, [so download that first.](https://nodejs.org/en).
+This tool relies on NodeJS, [so download that first](https://nodejs.org/en).
 Verify it works by opening the Command Prompt app and typing `node -v` followed by enter.
-You should se something similar to the following (the exact numbers might differ):
+You should see something similar to the following (the exact numbers might differ):

 ```
 v20.9.0